Lab 0: Getting Started

 Setup: Setting up the essential software for the course.
 This will require several components, listed below.

 - Install a Terminal: Install a terminal so you can interact with files in this course and run OK commands.
-If you have a terminal on your computer and feel comfortable using it, you can skip this part.

 - Install a Text Editor: Install software to edit